Operations in warehouse: Additives: Additives: Addition in duty-suspension of kerosene to Diesel and to Gas Oil

 Kerosene may be added to Gas oil intended for rebated use as follows:

 - Unmarked kerosene may be added to gas oil in bulk only in duty-suspended storage.
-If the gas oil is already marked, an appropriate quantity of additional gas oil marker concentrate must be added to the gas oil/kerosene mixture to ensure the whole mixture satisfies Hydrocarbon Oil Regulations 1973 (HOR), Regulation 18.
+If the gas oil is already marked, an appropriate quantity of additional gas oil marker concentrate must be added to the gas oil/kerosene mixture to ensure the whole mixture satisfies the Marking Regulations 2002 regulations 3 and 4.

 - Marked kerosene may be added to marked gas oil either in bulk in duty-suspended storage or in a road tank wagon at the duty-suspended premises at the time of delivery.
-No objection need be raised if the proportion of colourant is slightly deficient in the resulting blend, and that alone need not be cited as a failure to comply with HOR Regulation 18.
+No objection need be raised if the proportion of colourant is slightly deficient in the resulting blend, and that alone need not be cited as a failure to comply with the Marking Regulations 2002.

 - There is no legal objection to the addition of marked kerosene to marked gas oil in the tank of a vehicle entitled to use rebated oil, but duty at TTC 556 must be paid on the kerosene proportion of the mixture.